• LAUNCH YOUR DREAM

 Did you figure out where you would immediately go to a bookstore?

-Let’s do another little exercise to see if you can figure out why you choose to go to that same section of a bookstore.
+Let’s do another little exercise to determine why you choose to go to the same bookstore section.

 Get out a piece of paper and a pen or pencil.